quasilyte/kphp-game/README.md

 The authors of this game have no copyrights of these assets.
 The game (code from this repository) is provided as a demonstration and is not a commercial product.

-The current game has not connection to Warcraft universe; you can but the Warcraft II game, for example, on [gog](https://www.gog.com/game/warcraft_2_battlenet_edition).
+The current game has no connection to Warcraft universe; you can but the Warcraft II game, for example, on [gog](https://www.gog.com/game/warcraft_2_battlenet_edition).